Monday, May 25, 2026

 Since I'm a step-grandmother, I've only know my grandson Landon since he was in high school.
 He's always been an extrovert, by all accounts, and he brings a lot of light and joy into people's lives at the same time.
 Sweetie and I have bedrooms in the farmhouse for family.
 Landon and girlfriend Natalie stopped here for a night in each direction last fall when they were traveling from Phoenix to Oregon and then back.
 They were going there for Thanksgiving with his mother and brother and step-father.
 At that time Landon told us that they were almost engaged.
 Soon after, they announced their engagement and asked us to save the date for their wedding.
 They are a wonderful couple and seem to be well suited as well as very much in love.

 The wedding was a few days ago, held at the church in Phoenix where Natalie's dad is pastor and Landon is in charge of Youth Ministry and at least some of the music.
 Dozens of their fellow church members transformed the church gym into a beautiful reception venue.
 The wedding itself was held in the inspiring church.
 Natalie's father both walked her down the aisle and conducted the ceremony.
 First grandson River was best man and youngest grandson Raine was a groomsman.
+That last was unfortunate, because while serving as groomsman, Raine was told, in front of all the other groomsmen right before the wedding, that he was an unbeliever, which in this conservative church is apparently close to being a devil.
+He was then expected to stand up at the wedding, which he did a good job of, and to spend the evening with these men he had been denounced to.
+We were also denounced as unbelievers by the bride's father during the wedding, but I foolishly assumed that there were multiple unbeliever sets of guests as there often would be at a wedding.

 Still, we are happy for our grandson and his bride.
 He was raised in a conservative religion and is immersed in this one.
 I doubt that he even knew that virtually no one spoke to any of us.
 Our son-in-law did go over and interact with his family members (also very conservative churchgoers), and when we left there were some hugs, mostly outside and away from most of the guests, but otherwise we were observers in a crowd of over 300 church goers who studiously ignored us.
 At one point when our son-in-law's family left because his Mom was worn out, I mentioned to one of the women standing by their table that they weren't returning, so the table and chairs were free to sit at (people were standing along the wall at this point because there weren't enough seats) and she looked startled that I had spoken to her, uncomfortable that I had, and she did thank me...but no smile and she didn't sit down right away but looked around with a bit of an anxious look on her face.
 I guess I broke through the shunning and she wasn't sure that it was OK to listen to me.

 Highlights include a really wonderful song that Landon composed and sang to his bride, a beautiful choreographed dance the bride and groom did, followed by a dance Landon did with his mom that was lively and fun to music that included 'she's my Mom!'
 The Mexican food dinner was delicious.
-An interesting experience but one I hope to not repeat.
+An interesting experience but one I hope to not ever repeat.

 No comments :